quinndaamen/knowledge-hub-hybrid-infrastructure/README.md

-# Project Name
+# The Knowledge Hub - Hybrid Infrastructure

-Individual infrastructure project growing from an on-premises GNS3 environment into a hybrid Azure architecture
+Individual infrastructure project growing from an on-premises GNS3 environment into a hybrid Azure architecture.

 ---